 - Installing Sector is a good starting point for developers.

 Any terms missing from this list?
-Use the 'Is there anything we can improve on this page?' form below.
+Let us know by using the 'Is there anything we can improve on this page?' form below.